malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 1. Under the rules of probabilities, you cannot flip from `p(s'|s,a)` to `p(a|s,s')` without incorporating some a-prioris about `p(s')` etc..
 In practice our approximation will be good enough given that we are only using this to bootstrap learning and we will use other processes to smooth out the errors.

 2. Jitter only enables us to observe `s'` for time `t+1`.
-But when we come to use this policy, goal `g` is quike likely only reachable at some `t+i` where `i > 1`, and our network hasn't received any training for that.
+But when we come to use this policy, goal `g` is quite likely only reachable at some `t+i` where `i > 1`, and our network hasn't received any training for that.
 For now we'll gloss over that issue with a foolish assumption that our network will generalise well enough to make reasonable guesses for the action at time `t` under those conditions.
 In the next section we'll use RL to train for `i > 1`.

 3. Even given that assumption, it is likely that we'll run into problems of overfitting causing bad guesses.
 The problem is that our network capacity is significantly higher than is needed for the sparse data received so far.
 In humans, the initial bootstrap learning likely occurs while the brain is still developing and is much smaller than its eventual size.
 Thus it has less neurons to overfit with and will generalise better.
 In current ML, we always use fixed size networks, so we will probably need to resolve the overfitting problem here somehow.